zeydusht/sort_express_playable/README.md

 # Sort Express — Playable Ad Prototype

-A working playable ad concept built for the Playable Factory Intern Product Manager case (Task 1.3).
+A working playable ad concept built for the Circle Games Product Intern (Task 1.3).
 Rather than submitting a static wireframe, the flow is implemented as a real, playable ad.